What Does a Laundry Supervisor Do?

 A laundry supervisor is also responsible for the proper scheduling of employees.
 A supervisor must frequently ensure that work shifts are properly scheduled and that any issues that arise among employees are properly addressed in order for the business to remain adequately staffed.
 When employee conflicts arise, the supervisor may be called upon to handle the situation and ensure that a satisfactory resolution is reached.
 Supervisors may also be in charge of dealing with customer complaints and making sure that employees are properly trained.

 Despite the fact that a laundry supervisor is a manager, he or she is usually at a lower level of management.
 Depending on the size of the facility where the supervisor works, another department manager may have direct authority over him or her.
-Otherwise, a supervisor is usually guided and instructed business owners and managers.
+Otherwise, a supervisor is usually guided and instructed by business owners and managers.
 He or she is then in charge of ensuring that any managerial directives are followed to the letter.